guiferviz/cheesebytes/notes/Cheese Bytes/Projects.md

 # Pending Projects

+See [[The Three E's of Project Selection]] to better understand how I choose in which projects to invest my time.

 - [[Simon Says Webcam Game]]: A game where players must mimic a sequence of colors using their webcams (raising their hands to press the virtual buttons on screen).